 Conclusion

 Spring MVC can only match the http request parameters to our handler method parameters if the source code is either compiled with -g:vars or -parameter option of javac.
 If you are compiling your code via maven then maven by default includes all debug info via -g option.
-If your application is relying on automatic parameter name discovery and you want to be 100% sure that your code won't break at some point, you may like to add the -parameter or -g option yourself in maven compiler plugin (check out this and this).
+If your application is relying on automatic parameter name discovery (which was only possible Spring MVC version prior to 6) and you want to be 100% sure that your code won't break at some point, you may like to add the -parameter or -g option yourself in maven compiler plugin (check out this and this).

 - JDK 1.8